-Your moods are important and can be the difference between success and failure.
+Your mood is important and can be the difference between success and failure.
 How do you take care of them?
 Or do you find that you are gripped by your moods and feel like you’re stuck with them?

 With moods having such an impact on our thoughts and actions, wouldn’t it be great if we could just be in good moods whenever we want?
 An interesting observation of moods is that they are not “in” your head, they actually are characteristics of the conversations you have with yourself and others.
 When people say moods are contagious, they mean that when new people come into the conversation, they often experience the same moods as the rest of the group.
 This also holds true when you’re just thinking - you are in the mood of the stories that you are telling yourself when you think.
 How does this interpretation of moods help?
 What if you could change your mood whenever you wanted to?
 It turns out that you can.
 You just have to change your story of the future.